Rocky Point Academy

 Working Memory

-The ability to hold onto information in order to process it.
-This includes the ability to identify the main point, take all information into account, and tell a cohesive story in a logical sequence.
-A functional working memory is needed for reading comprehension, following instructions, conversation, and mental math.
+The ability to retain information for processing, including identifying key points, considering all information, and creating a coherent story in a logical sequence.
+A well-functioning working memory is essential for reading comprehension, following instructions, engaging in conversations, and performing mental math

 Inhibition